software-2021-09-02-15-38-08-utc

 Why not run OSPF or ISIS to the controller?
 IS-IS is extendable with TLVs and, too, can carry a variety of information.
 The real problem is not extensibility but the lack of trust and policy control.
 IGP extension to the SDN controller with few controls could present a problem.
 OSPF sends LSA packets; there is no input filter.
 BGP is designed with policy control in mind and acts as a filter by implementing controls on individual BGP sessions.

 BGP offers control on the network side and predicts what the controller can do.
-For example, the blast radius is restricted if the controller hits a bug or gets compromised.
-BGP gives greater policy mechanisms between the SDN controller and physical infrastructure.
+For example, the blast radius is restricted if the controller encounters a bug or is compromised.
+BGP also provides excellent policy mechanisms between the SDN controller and physical infrastructure.

 Introducing BGP-LS

 SDN requires complete topology visibility.
-If some topology information is hidden in IGP and other NLRI in BGP, it does not have a complete picture.
+The picture is incomplete if some topology information is hidden in IGP and other NLRIs in BGP.
 If you have an existing IGP, how do you propagate this information to the BGP controller?
 Border Gateway Protocol Link-State (BGP-LS) is cleaner than establishing an IGP peering relationship with the SDN controller.

 BGP-LS extracts network topology information and updates it to the BGP controller.
 Once again, BGPv4 is extended to provide the capability to include the new Network Layer Reachability Information (NLRI) encoding format.
 It sends information from IS-IS or OSPF topology database through BGP updates to the SDN controller.
-BGP-LS can configure the session to be unidirectional and stop incoming updates to enhance security between the physical and SDN world.
+BGP-LS can configure the session to be unidirectional and stop incoming updates to enhance security between the physical and SDN worlds.

-• A key point: SDN controller cannot leak information back
+A key point: SDN controller cannot leak information back

 As a result, the SDN controller cannot leak information back into the running network.
 BGP-LS is a relatively new concept.
 It focuses on the mechanism to export IGP information and does not describe how the SDN controller can use it.
 Once the controller has the complete topology information, it may be integrated with traffic engineers and external path computing solutions to interact with information usually only carried by an IGP database.

 For example, the Traffic Engineering Database (TED), built by ISIS and OSPF-TE extensions, is typically distributed by IGPs within the network.
-Previously, each node maintained its own TED, but now this can be exported to a BGP RR SDN application for better visibility.
+Previously, each node maintained its own TED, but now, this can be exported to a BGP RR SDN application for better visibility.

 BGP scale-out architectures